 Intense training requires proper fuel.
 Eating every three to four hours throughout the day and eating post-workout is an important part of supporting your body.

 If you take insulin

-If you take mealtime insulin or other medications that can cause low blood sugars, you’ll need to plan the timing of your meals and your exercise more carefully.
-If you’ve just eaten a meal and taken your full dose of insulin, exercising in the three hours afterwards can lead to low blood sugar (hypoglycemia).
+If you take mealtime insulin or other medications that can cause low blood glucose levels, you’ll need to plan the timing of your meals and your exercise more carefully.
+If you’ve just eaten a meal and taken your full dose of insulin, exercising in the three hours afterwards can lead to low blood glucose (hypoglycemia).
 This is because exercise causes your muscles to use the glucose in your bloodstream faster.
-This means you’d need less insulin to manage your goal blood sugar levels after a meal.
+This means you’d need less insulin to manage your goal blood glucose levels after a meal.

 Timing Your Meals, Insulin Needs, and Exercise

 - Reduce the amount of insulin you take for that meal.
 If you know you’re going to exercise immediately after eating, you can talk to your doctor about reducing your mealtime insulin dose.
 The type of exercise you choose (walking or jogging vs. lifting weights), the duration (15 minutes vs. 45 minutes), and the intensity can impact just how much less insulin you need with that meal.
 Depending on the intensity of your workout (like a rigorous weightlifting session), you may find that you need to reduce your insulin dose for the meal you eat in the few hours after exercising.
 Still, your insulin needs for exercise can depend on other various factors.
 Consult your health care provider to determine how and if you should adjust insulin doses before and after exercise.